gaoisbest/FastEPRR/README.md

 # FastEPRR
-My published program for estimating the population recombination rate See http://www.picb.ac.cn/evolgen/softwares/FastEPRR.html for detailed information.
+My published program for estimating the population recombination rate.

+See http://www.picb.ac.cn/evolgen/softwares/FastEPRR.html for more detailed information.